 - 2 eggs

-Heat 3-4 tablespoons oil or lard in a non-stick or cast iron pan.
-The oil should be enough to cover the bottom of the pan in a thin layer.
+- Heat 1 tablespoon lard or 2 tablespoons oil in a non-stick or cast iron pan.
+The fat should be enough to cover the bottom of the pan in a thin layer.

 - Drag each zucchini slice through the beaten eggs and fry them for about 2 to 3 minutes on each side until golden brown on both sides.
 Remove from the pan and fry the next batch adding more fat if necessary.

 - Place the fried zucchini slices on kitchen paper to help absorb the excess fat.

 - Only salt the zucchini before serving.
 Serve warm with garlic sauce, tomatoes, feta cheese and bread.
 Or cold in sandwiches.